-The Alloway Township School District is committed to ensuring all staff are supported in the event that they experience domestic violence as defined by law (N.J.S.A.
+The Alloway Township Board of Education is committed to ensuring that all staff are supported in the event that they experience domestic violence as defined by law (N.J.S.A.
 2C:25-19).
 Victims of domestic violence can suffer devastating physical, emotional and psychological effects and economic disruption.
-The board encourages employees who are victims of domestic violence to contact human resources or equivalent.
+The board encourages employees who are victims of domestic violence to contact the superintendent or his or her designee.
 Employees disclosing their experiences with domestic violence shall be supported in the work environment to an extent that is feasible and practical for the employee to maintain and perform their job and for the effective operation of the educational program.